Online Gaming > BattleTech

 Late Game

-Campaign vs Career 'Mech Load outs Campaign Missions
+Campaign vs Career Building a Lance Campaign Missions

 Game basics for anyone just getting started are found on this page.
-Includes details on Battlemech lance formations, weapons and equipment available.
+Details include each screen in the user interface, pilot quirks and custom emblems.

 Campaign vs Career